Leave this site

 Discretionary leave may be requested to deal with the following domestic emergencies.

 Discretionary leave of up to 1 to 2 days paid may be approved for a single domestic emergency.
-Extensions will be at the Force’s and OPCC discretion and further leave of up to 2 days unpaid may be approved.
+Extensions will be at Nottinghamshire Police and OPCC’s discretion and further leave of up to 2 days unpaid may be approved.

-Individuals should, if practical, report to their nearest police station or an alternative Force premises or work agile if it is possible to carry out their work with their manager’s permission.
+Individuals should, if practical, report to their nearest police station or an alternative Nottinghamshire Police or OPCC’s premises or work agile if it is possible to carry out their work with their manager’s permission.
 If an individual is unable to attend or remain at work due to extreme adverse weather conditions, they will be expected to take annual leave or accrued flexi, toil or rest day time to cover the period of absence.

 The individual or exceptionally a proxy on their behalf will notify the manager as soon as reasonably and practically possible of the emergency or unforeseen event.